Essential oils to support olfactory rehabilitation after loss of the sense of smell post infection.

 Viruses, though, are not ‘new kids on the block’, nor, in deed, are they really, in spite of being invisible (or rather, too small to see), backstage players.
 Present since the dawn of creation, apparently long before humans arrived on the scene, these infinitesimal particles tirelessly continue to play a vital and indispensable role in our evolution and our on-going ability to adapt, survive and thrive in natures ever-changing environment.

 Even with the strongest electron microscope, viruses are difficult to accurately decipher.
 Microbiology, in truth, has only just left the surface in its Star Ship Enterprise to dive into this universe ‘where no man has gone before’.
 According to the ships log, though, we know so far, that viruses are extremely diverse and novel and, together with unicellular microorganisms, such as bacteria, fungi, archaea and protists, form one of the major components of earth’s intricate environmental web.
 Indeed, viruses exist throughout the global eco-system, and are even found in extremely bleak locations that otherwise appear devoid of life; for example, in salty and soda lakes, the Sahara Desert, freezing polar environments, hot acid springs, in the dark cold depths of oceans, even in nuclear radiation sites.
+‘Extremophile’ is the term used to describe organisms that prefer extreme environments where other organisms could not survive.
 (Le Romancer 2007, Russ 2007)

 As viruses move throughout the world, they exchange vital genetic information between hosts and ecosystems, fulfilling commensal and mutualistic roles; indeed, the indispensable relationship virus’s share with and between animals, insects, plants, the environment, and other microbes and viruses, is intricate, complex, and often vital.
 (Rohwer et al 2009)